Willy Wagtail and the Pendant – The Sentinal, an indigenous expression Willy Wagtail artisan pendant

-Painted with professional oils, on gesso primed long life linen canvas with gloss dammar protection.
+Painted with professional oils, on gesso-primed long-life linen canvas with gloss dammar protection.

-* Originals and Limited Edition reproductions are supplied with Provenance, coded Authentication of Sale Certificate and maintenance/care information.
+* Originals and Limited Edition reproductions are supplied with Provenance, coded Authentication of Sale Certificate, and maintenance/care information.

-25 LIMITED EDITIONS “ACRYLIC ENHANCED” CANVAS REPRODUCTIONS – 24 of 25 left
+15 LIMITED EDITIONS “ACRYLIC ENHANCED” CANVAS REPRODUCTIONS – 14 of 15 left

-75 LIMITED EDITIONS CANVAS REPRODUCTIONS *
+75 LIMITED EDITION CANVAS REPRODUCTIONS *

-Unframed sizes | 960 x short side – $1150| 650 x short side – $925
+Unframed sizes | 960 x short side – $960| 650 x short side – $650

-Printed on long-life archival canvas and protected with two coats of UV archival spray.
+Printed on long-life archival canvas.
+8 color giclee printed on fine art archival paper or archival linen canvas and acrylic enhanced.
+Protected with 2 coats of UV archival spray.

-* Stretch mounted reproductions will incur added charges for mounting and freight.
+* Stretch-mounted reproductions will incur added charges for mounting and freight.

 OPEN EDITION POSTER ART PRINTS *

-Unframed sizes | 594 x short side – $145 | 420 x short side – $95
+Unframed sizes | 594 x short side – $120 | 420 x short side – $92

 * Posters printed on fine art papers and treated with two coats of UV archival protection spray.